Staci M. Yandle: Notable cases

 In United States v.
 Iyman Faris Yandle denied a motion seeking to take away citizenship from Iyman Faris on July 11, 2018.
 Faris became a naturalized citizen in 1999.
 He was prisoned after pleading guilty to his involvement to a 2003 terrorism plot to cut the cables of the Brooklyn Bridge.
 He was sentenced to 20 years.
 It was argued to take away his citizenship claiming that he willfully misrepresented himself to earn citizenship.
 Yandle rejected the argument on the basis that there is no evidence on the record to support this.
 Yandle's order was not the end of the suit, as on February 3, 2020, she sided with the government in revoking his citizenship, citing there had been clear evidence given.

 Personal life

-In the fall of 1984 Yandle was diagnosed with a brain aneurism that needed emergency attention.
+In the fall of 1984, at the age of 23 year old, Yandle was diagnosed with a brain aneurism that needed emergency attention.
 Her prognosis warned her that she might lose her sight, ability to talk, and that she needed to leave law school.
 However, she left the hospital 10 days later to return to Vanderbilt in January.
 Yandle's medical journey led her to come out as a lesbian.

+Yandle’s father died the summer before her final semester of law school.

-Yandle is openly gay.
+Yandle is openly lesbian.
 She is the first openly gay judge in the Seventh Circuit, which covers Illinois, Indiana and Wisconsin.
 She also is the first African-American district judge ever to sit on the federal bench in the Southern District of Illinois.
+She was the second woman federal judge in the Southern District, only after Nancy Rosenstengel was confirmed in May 2014.